-With macOS Catalina, Apple has changed the location and appearance of the iCloud settings.
+With macOS Catalina, Apple changed the location and appearance of your iCloud settings in System Preferences.
 If you are logging in after updating your Mac to macOS Catalina and you are not sure how to sign in or sign out of your iCloud account, read on!

 - iCloud in macOS Catalina, an overview of the key changes